 Come wander through the clay studio and let your imagination run away with the possibilities.

-In addition to teaching at Virginia Intermont College, Cecelia also teaches classes at William King Museum.
+In addition to teaching at Virginia Intermont College, Cecelia also teaches classes at William King Museum of Art.
 For a full listing of classes, please visit the classes page under the learn tab.

 Chad Thompson is an independent photographer and filmmaker; who studied at Virginia Intermont College and King College towards his B.F.A.
 Degree in photography and digital imaging.
 Chad primarily acts as a commercial photographer with a creative influence on his work through a carefully crafted form of visual interest and vivid imagery.